roman-milk/roman-milk.github.io/good-girl-vs-slut.md

- ****** Good Girl vs. Slut Ch.
-12 ****** byHiddenDevil_© "No..."
+===

+"No..."
 Trisha shook her head.
 What about Britney??
 Britney asked me to stay away from Dan...and she's my friend.
 I can't betray her like that.But already the cheerleader had pulled out of her parking spot, and was heading down the street.
 She wanted to tell herself that she was just heading home, but part of her already knew that her desperate lust was about to take over.
 God...I was so close to cumming...but no, I can't!
 I won't!She was still driving, her pussy throbbing with desire, her panties soaked, her body flushed.
 I...I-I'll just stop by.
 I'll just stop by and say hello.But even as she thought it, the cheerleader already knew it wasn't true.

  ***